 |"I'm not a toy to be played with.
 And you're not capable of playing that game anyway."|

 One Of Those Things was filmed in 1971, but according to IMDB, it didn’t make its way to these shores until 1974.
-If it did, it did so way under my radar, for I have no memory of its release at all.
-Considered something of a “lost film,” I first came across it just a year ago, drawn by my fondness for actress Judy Geeson (To Sir With Love, Berserk) and suspense thrillers in which women propel the action of the plot rather than serve as victims or prey.
+If it did, it did so way under my radar, for I have no memory of its release at all, although I recall seeing a trade ad for it in Variety or The Hollywood Reporter.
+Considered something of a “lost film,” I came across it just a year ago, drawn by my fondness for actress Judy Geeson (To Sir With Love, Berserk) and suspense thrillers in which women propel the action of the plot rather than serve as victims or prey.

 This kind of narrative slight-of-hand is typical of One Of Those Things, as our sympathies for the two not-particularly-likable leads shifts from scene to scene.